Donders-Institute/docker-swarm-setup/doc/tutorial/swarm.rst

         swarm_proxy_1   nginx -g daemon off;   Up      0.0.0.0:80->80/tcp

     .. note::
-        This workaround is very practicle for production.
-Imaging you have a Swarm cluster running in a private network, and you want to expose the services to the Internet.
-What you need is an gateway machine proxying requests from Internet to internal Swarm cluster. `NGINX <https://www.nginx.com/>`_ is a very powerful engine for proxying HTTP traffics, providing capability of load balancing and failover.
+        This workaround is also practicle for a production environment.
+Imaging you have a swarm cluster running in a private network, and you want to expose a service to the Internet.
+What you need is a gateway machine proxying requests from Internet to the internal swarm cluster. `NGINX <https://www.nginx.com/>`_ is a very powerful engine for proxying HTTP traffics, providing the capability of load balancing and failover.

-        You may want to have a look of the NGINX configuration in the ``proxy.conf.d`` directory (part of the downloaded files) to see how to ride on the Docker Swarm's routing mesh feature for load balance and failover.
+        You may want to have a look of the NGINX configuration in the ``proxy.conf.d`` directory (part of the downloaded files) to see how to leverage on the Docker swarm's routing mesh mechanism (discussed below) for load balance and failover.

-Sharing Docker images
+Docker registry
-^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^

-One benefit of using Docker swarm is that one can bring down a Docker node and the whole system will migrate all containers on it to other nodes.
+One benefit of using Docker swarm is that one can bring down a Docker node and the system will migrate all containers on it to other nodes.
 This feature assumes that there is a central place where the Docker images can be pulled from.

-In the example docker-compose file above, we make use of the official MySQL image from the DockerHub and the ``php:centos`` image from a private registry, ``docker-registry.dccn.nl``.
-This private registry requires user authentication.
-This is why we need to login to this registry before starting the application stack.
+In the example docker-compose file above, we make use of the official MySQL image from the DockerHub and the ``demo_user_register:1.0`` image from a private registry, ``docker-registry.dccn.nl``.
+This private registry requires user authentication, therefore we need to login to this registry before starting the application stack.

 Overlay network
 ^^^^^^^^^^^^^^^